 - i.
 Is there anything about the nature of the charges in this case that might affect your ability to be impartial in this case? - ii.
-Scheduling: this case will begin today and will conclude by Wednesday at the latest.
+Scheduling: this case will begin today (Tuesday) and will conclude on Thursday.
 Are any of you actually unable to sit as jurors because of this schedule? - iii.
 The court reads from the Seventh Circuit's Pattern Instructions: